1. Skip to content

 1985:

-After three years, Israel eventually withdraws from the Beirut area back towards the Litani River, where it officially occupies an area, about 850 square kilometers in size, between the river and the Israeli border.
-Israel argues it needs a security buffer zone there in order to protect Israeli civilians in border towns.
+After three years, Israel eventually withdraws from the Beirut area back towards the Litani River, where it officially occupies an area of about 850 square kilometers (330 square miles) between the river and the Israeli border.
+Israel argues it needs a security buffer zone there to protect Israeli civilians in border towns.
 It does this with the help of the SLA.

 Over ensuing years, Israelis in the security zone become a target for militants.
 In 2000, Israel withdraws from Lebanese territory in accordance with the UN Security Council's Resolution 425 of 1978.